Gone Boy: Viewing figures

+Critical response

 Dennis Perkins of The A.V.
 Club gave this episode a B+, stating, "A coherent narrative throughline—check.
 Carefully nurtured extended gags—check.
 Lines that actually made me laugh out loud—a handful of checks.
 Couple all that with a refreshing lack of atonal jokes that either violate the show’s spirit or pander glibly to pop cultural ephemera, and even a halfway decent repurposed Christmas couch gag, and I found that, by the end of ‘Gone Boy,’ I'd had a uniformly good time watching The Simpsons."